pts/pts-tinype/README.txt

 * hh1.golden.exe (663 bytes): Should work on Windows XP ...
 Windows 10.
 * hh2.golden.exe (402 bytes): Should work on Windows XP ...
 Windows 10,
   contains some string constants overlapping header fields.
+  It doesn't work on Windows NT 3.51 (not even after changing the SubsystemVersion to 3.10), and it doesn't work on Windows 95 either.
 * hh3.golden.exe (2048 bytes): Should work on Windows XP ...
 Windows 10.
   Built with MinGW GCC from a .c source, doesn't contain assembly or linker tricks.
 Also works on Windows 95, and if the SubsystemVersion field